sivert-io/steam-provider-auth.js/README.md

 This guide walks you through **adding Steam authentication** to **Auth.js (NextAuth.js v5)**.
 Since Auth.js now runs **on the edge**, we need a browser-compatible approach, avoiding Node.js-specific packages like `crypto`.

+> **Note:** This tutorial is based on **Next.js**, but the same approach can be adapted for other frameworks that support Auth.js.
+The key parts are handling OpenID authentication, passing the required parameters, and ensuring compatibility with an edge runtime.

-Heavily inspired by [next-auth-steam](https://github.com/Nekonyx/next-auth-steam) (Steam authentication provider for NextAuth.js v4)
+Heavily inspired by [next-auth-steam](https://github.com/Nekonyx/next-auth-steam) (Steam authentication provider for NextAuth.js v4).

 ## 📂 Folder Structure